Climate Zone Maps for Gardening

 The USDA plant hardiness zone map system divides North America into 11 hardiness zones, with Zone 1 being the coldest, and zone 11, the warmest.
 This plant zone system is concerned mostly with the minimum cold temperatures that a plant can tolerate.

 The Sunset zone map system, created by Sunset Magazine, produces maps for the western U.S. and is more precise than the USDA’s map system, because they include not only winter minimum temperatures, but also summer highs, lengths of growing seasons, humidity, and rainfall patterns.
+You will need to click on this link to a list of areas to find what Sunset Zone you are in:

 Home